t3hmun/GratuitousGit/README.md

 ## What it does
 * Tries to commit every x seconds if a change has been made.
  * Set the timer to 1 second to get almost instant commits on save.
 It will not do any git commands if there are no changes, the files are monitored.
  * If multiple files are saved together they will end up in the same commit.
-While it is possible to commit each changed file individually on file changed events, that would be excessive and unsuitable for my purposes.
+While it is possible to commit each changed file individually on file changed events, which would be excessive and unsuitable for my purposes.
-* Tries to push every y seconds if a commit has been made (WIP just pushes instead of checking first).
+* Tries to push every y seconds.

 ## Work in progress
+* Only push if a commit has been made (currently spams on timer).
 * Simple pulls.

 ## What it won't do
- * Use SSH (uneccassary complication for my needs).
+ * Use SSH (unnecessary complication for my needs).
  * Manage multiple repositories.
  * Make use of gitignore
   * Git will still use it as normal, but this script will attempt to `add -A` when ignored files are changed (though nothing is added or committed).